×

 Virtual call centers can recruit from anywhere in the world.
 All their agents need is an internet connection, the right software, and some basic hardware.
 This provides an opportunity to recruit from a wider talent pool.

-Telephony Technology
+Telephony technology

 Traditional call centers use analog technology.
 They require hard-wired copper lines (or fiber optic cables).
 They physically connect to a public switched telephone network (PSTN).
 Agents, therefore, can typically only have one call center access point.